-In early 2020, her successor Bonita Shields accepted the role as chair and is working to carry forward the mission to connect, empower and facilitate growth for women in leadership.
+From early 2020 to August 2021, her successor Bonita Shields worked to carry forward the mission to connect, empower and facilitate growth for women in leadership.
 During her tenure they started hosting zoom events and conducted a survey that yielded insights about the needs of women leaders.

-Celeste Ryan Blyden, vice president for Strategic Communication and Public Relations for the Columbia Union Conference, spearheaded the initiative to create the AWL community and serves as its secretary and director.
+Celeste Ryan Blyden, then vice president for Strategic Communication for the Columbia Union Conference, spearheaded the initiative to create the AWL community and serves as its chair.
 “We have a message for women in leadership,” she says: “We see you, we acknowledge your call and accomplishments, we rejoice in how God is working through you, we are here for you, and we are praying for you.”